The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Made by 11Bit Studio in 2014, This War of Mine is a war survival game acclaimed for its heartbreaking story and dark themes.

-This War of Mine focuses more on the disturbing realities of war rather than some thrilling shootout how most FPS games depict it.
+This War of Mine focuses more on the disturbing realities of war rather than some thrilling shootout, as most FPS games depict.

 You will take control of a group of civilians in this 2D side-scrolling game and face tough choices.